 Control – Give Frontline Employees Full Control Over the Trial Process

 Control is a critical aspect of running successful clinical trials.
-Many pharmaceutical executives need more tools to manage what happens on the ground.
+Many executives, pharmaceutical licensing firms, and investors need more tools to manage what happens on the ground.
 The Empowerment Model prioritizes these needs during complex drug studies.

 Compliance – Real-Time Reporting of Designated Events